Should I stay or should I go? U.S. civil servants gird for Trump

 "Everybody seems to be scrambling to fill the positions they have open now," one said.

-(Additional reporting by Dustin Volz, John Walcott and Ian Simpson; Editing by Kevin Drawbaugh and Mary Milliken)
+Additional reporting by Dustin Volz, John Walcott, Valerie Volcovici and Ian Simpson; Editing by Kevin Drawbaugh and Mary Milliken